RickRoda/RickRoda.github.io/README.md

 # Installation

-I have created a pythonenvironment for anyone who is interested in working on this project, in order to get this running, do the following
+I have created a pythonenvironment for anyone who is interested in working on this project

+In order to execute the app and begin contibuting, complete the following:

 Step 0 - __Contact me to obtain the settings.py file.
 App will not run without this and the SECRET_KEY__